 I started slightly at his question since I had been strangely mesmerized by the way his thumb had been caressing the twig’s smooth bark.

 “Yes,” I recovered quickly.
-“Professor Sprout and I were just out mending it, but I think it will be several months before the tree is back to perfect health.”
+“Professor Sprout and I were just out mending it, but I think it’ll be several months before the tree is back to perfect health.”

 Professor Snape sighed heavily and dropped the twig back onto the desktop, his lips pursed in annoyance.
-From what I garnered from his brief comments last night, it seemed he did not think Harry Potter had received enough punishment for the offence.
-For a while he just sat there, his chin resting on steepled fingers.
+From what I garnered from his brief comments last night, it seemed he didn’t think Harry Potter had received enough punishment for the offence.
+For a minute he just sat there, his chin resting on steepled fingers.
 A few locks of his black hair fell forward to brush the crisp white of his cuffs as he continued to study the small pile of twigs intently.

 “Mistress Asphodel.”
 Professor Snape’s voice called my attention back to the room just as I was about to close the door behind me.

 “Yes?”
 I stuck my head back in.
-My heart was positively pounding, and I didn’t know why.
+My heart started pounding madly, and I didn’t know why.
 Professor Snape was gazing at me from over the top of his book, his dark eyes keen and studious as though seeing me for the first time.

 “You stocked the student store cupboard for this morning.”
 He said this as a statement, not a question, with no voice inflection by which I could ascertain a positive or negative tone.
-I re-entered the office slightly with my hand still resting on the door latch.
+I re-entered the office slightly with my hand still gripping the edge of the door.

 “Yes, I did.
-I thought perhaps with all the commotion last night you might not have had a chance to before your first class.”
+I thought, with all the commotion last night, you might not have a chance to before your first class.”

-I did not know what I had done to offend him, but it seemed as though, for the moment, Professor Snape was not very impressed with me.
-Perhaps he was still miffed over that incident at St. Mungo’s… or maybe he resented the fact that he had an apprentice who was practically a Squib.
+I didn’t know what I’d done to offend him, but it seemed as though, for the moment, Professor Snape was not very impressed with me.
+Perhaps he was still miffed about that incident at St. Mungo’s … or maybe he resented the fact that he had an apprentice who was practically a Squib.
 I pulled my robes tightly together once more and rested my lips on my knuckles.
 I had been criticized and downright reprimanded by teachers before.
-Why did that one little comment of his hurt so much?
+Why did that one little comment of his hurt so much more?